 Notwithstanding the termination of the Enron Purchase Transactions as herein provided or the release set forth in above, MIECO and ENRON shall each remain liable for any and all amounts due thereunder with respect to deliveries of power, if any, made prior to the Effective Date and any invoices outstanding under the Enron Purchase Transaction as of the Effective Date and the rights of each of MIECO and ENRON with respect to such payments and invoices shall be preserved until paid in full and the respective rights of ENRON and MIECO with respect to such invoices shall be preserved.

-Termination of Enron Purchase Transaction.
-In consideration of the assignment by MIECO of the Mieco Purchase Transactions and the settlement payment by CPS of the amount specified in below to ENRON, the Enron Purchase Transactions are hereby terminated and of no further force or effect for all periods thereunder commencing on the Effective Date, except as contemplated by above.
+Termination of Enron Purchase Transactions.
+In consideration of the assignment by MIECO of the Mieco Purchase Transactions and the settlement payment by MIECO of the amount specified in below to ENRON, the Enron Purchase Transactions are hereby terminated and of no further force or effect for all periods thereunder commencing on the Effective Date, except as contemplated by above.

 MIECO Cash Settlement Payment.
-In consideration of the settlement and termination of the Enron Purchase Transactions as described above and the assignment of the Mieco Purchase Transactions effected by this Agreement, MIECO shall pay ENRON the amount of $________ discounted for the time value in the amount of $__________ representing a net payment of $ _____________.
+In consideration of the settlement and termination of the Enron Purchase Transactions as described above and the assignment of the Mieco Purchase Transactions effected by this Agreement, MIECO shall, immediately upon execution of this Agreement pay to ENRON by wire transfer or as otherwise directed by ENRON the amount of USD $________ discounted for the time value of money in the amount of $__________ representing a net payment of $ _____________.

-Mieco Purchase Transactions to be Governed by ENORN/CPS Master Agreement.
+Mieco Purchase Transactions to be Governed by ENRON/CPS Master Agreement.
 CPS and ENRON agree that on and from the Effective Date, the Mieco Purchase Transactions shall be governed by, and the Parties' respective rights and obligations shall be determined under, the ENRON/CPS Master Agreement, including without limitation, the failure to deliver power, termination, liquidation, netting and set-off provisions provided therein.
 In the event of a conflict between the terms of the CPS Purchase Transaction and the terms of the ENRON/CPS Agreement, the terms of the MIECO Purchase Transactions shall govern (and any obligation or right under the Mieco Purchase Transactions pertaining to MIECO shall be deemed to pertain to ENRON).
 In furtherance of above (but not in limitation thereof), promptly after the Effective Date, CPS and ENRON further agree that the Parties shall take all actions and do all things necessary to amend and restate the Mieco Purchase Transactions in order to correctly set forth the parties to the MIECO Purchase Transaction and the governance of such transactions by the ENRON/CPS Master Agreement.

 Counterparts.
 This Agreement may be executed in any number of counterparts, each of which shall be deemed an original instrument and all of which when taken together shall constitute one and the same agreement.